ogdenstudios/feyrun/assets/dungeon-master/session-1.md

 > A perception check DC 20 will have the trees part and reveal the tower in the distance

-In the direction of the sun, where BLANK was, you see fog slowly wisping up from the cusp of the hills.
+In the direction of the sun, where Justin was, you see fog slowly wisping up from the cusp of the hills.
 It almost seems to be... climbing up the hill.

 And in the opposite direction of the sun, you see a light trail.